sbonaretti/pyKNEEr/README.md

 ---

 ### Changelog
+*v 0.0.4*:
+- Added relative and absolute imports within pyKNEEr package for easier debug, code extension, and testing
+- Changed all variable names to python convention (e.g. from ``fileName`` to ``file_name``)
+- Improved dependences print outs in notebooks (added pyKNEEr, watermark itself, and date)
+- Added demo_v2 to Zenodo (minor changes, listed in Zenodo)

+*v 0.0.3*:
-*v 0.0.3*: Reduced mask file size, added check to end of string in input .txt files, fixing ITK version to download for image orientation in preprocessing, added demo to Zenodo
+- Reduced mask file size
+- Added check to end of string in input .txt files
+- Fixing issue with ITK version to download for image orientation in preprocessing
+- Added demo_v1 to Zenodo

 *v 0.0.2*: Minor
 *v 0.0.1*: First release